wilkin547/docs.es-es/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter3-openmethod2-method.md

 ## <a name="parameters"></a>Parámetros
  `method`
- [in] El token de metadatos para el método que se puede abrir.
+ [in] The metadata token for the method to be opened.

  `isect`
- [in] El desplazamiento de sección en la imagen.
+ [in] The section offset in the image.

  `offset`
- [in] El desplazamiento en la imagen.
+ [in] The offset in the image.

 ## <a name="return-value"></a>Valor devuelto
- S_OK si el método se realiza correctamente; en caso contrario, E_FAIL u otro código de error.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Encabezado**: CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Vea también